cwarden45/HPV_genotype_paper-archived_samples/Downstream_R_Code/Extra_Analysis/Bowtie1-Comparison__HPV52-low-coverage/README.md

 However, we believe that we **underestimate** the percent of *human off-target reads* if we use Bowtie1 instead of BWA-MEM.

-I should also acknowledge that I learned about this from an anonymous reviewer, citing the [Matsukura and Sugase 2004](https://pubmed.ncbi.nlm.nih.gov/15207629/) publication.

 The Bowtie1 alignment were run outside of the Docker image for this project.
 However, Bowtie version 1.2.2 was used with the following command:

 ```